svlobao/svlobao/README.md

 * iOS development (Swift)
 * Python and C/C++
+* Computer Vision and Deep Learning
 * Linux
-* Computer Vision and Reinforcement Learning

 Also, I have been looking for open-source projects in the context of robotics to contribute to.